Date of Review: 26th January 2019 overcast, cool with sunny spells.

 The roof coating is all but gone.

 The hood/bonnet is holding up better, you can see that it’s starting to weather off.

 The trunk/boot is starting to weather, but on a par with the bonnet.

 The sides are holding up that bit better as the water doesn’t tend to sit on vertical surfaces.

 I would say that three months, (which is longer than I thought it would last to be fair), is on the very limit of it’s life span on the car.
 I was only expecting a couple of months if that before it weathered off.
 In fact it has lasted as long as some of the cheaper waxes I have used in the past.
-No need to amend my rating for this product.
+Amended the rating down to 8 out of 10 from the previous 10.